architkannan/atliq-hotels-python-eda/README.md

 - Cleaned and validated datasets
 - Python EDA notebook with documented logic
-- Business-ready insights on occupancy and revenue structure
+- Insight-driven diagnosis of demand, utilization, and revenue structure

 ---